-The first Thanksgiving in New England took place in 1621 in the Plymouth Colony in what is now Massachusetts.
-After arriving in November 1620, their first winter was filled with hardship: little food except the game they hunted, only crude bark shelters to live in, and much sickness.
+The first American Thanksgiving took place in 1621 in the Plymouth Colony in what is now Massachusetts.
+After arriving in November 1620, their first winter was filled with hardship: little food except the game they hunted, only crude bark shelters to live in, and considerable sickness.
 Sadly, about half of the colonists died during the first winter.
-Therefore, after a good harvest the next year, the Pilgrims, a devoutly religious people, wished to display their deep thankfulness to God for the help, guidance, and progress the colony had been granted.
+Therefore, after a good harvest the next year, the Pilgrims, a devoutly religious people, wished to display their deep thankfulness to God for the help, guidance, and progress He had granted to the colony.

 In 1789, the first President of the United States wrote a Thanksgiving Proclamation.
 In it, George Washington stated:

 It is the duty of all nations to acknowledge the providence of Almighty God, to obey His will, to be grateful for His benefits . . . that we may all unite in rendering unto Him our sincere and humble thanks for His kind care and protection . . . for the great degree of tranquility, union, and plenty which we have enjoyed . . . and, in general, for all the great and various favors which He has been pleased to confer upon us . . . that we may then unite in most humbly offering our prayers and supplications to the great Lord and Ruler of Nations and beseech Him to pardon our national and other transgressions.

 Most Americans, especially those who consider themselves Christians, make some attempt to be thankful on Thanksgiving Day, if on no other day of the year.
 However, once a year is not enough.
 For true Christians, thanksgiving should be a daily occurrence.

 This article will present the answers to four critical questions on the subject of thanksgiving.
 Here is the first: